 - Don’t give up!
 Remember the more you listen, the easier it becomes!

-Take a look at this video for more tips on how to improve your English listening skills:
+Get more general advice about learning English in our blog post: 10 Tips for Learning English.
+Also, take a look at this video on how to improve your English listening skills:

 Free Audio Books for English Learners